 Thyroid cancer starts when healthy cells in the thyroid change and grow out of control, forming a mass called a tumor.
 The thyroid gland contains 2 types of cells:

-Follicular cells.
-These cells are responsible for the production of thyroid hormone.
-Thyroid hormone is needed to live.
-The hormone controls the basic metabolism of the body.
+Follicular cells are responsible for the production of thyroid hormone.
+Thyroid hormone controls the basic metabolism of the body.
 It controls how quickly calories are burned.
-This can affect weight loss and weight gain, slow down or speed up the heartbeat, raise or lower body temperature, influence how quickly food moves through the digestive tract, control the way muscles contract, and control how quickly dying cells are replaced.
+This can affect weight loss, weight gain, how fast the heart beats, body temperature, how quickly food moves through the digestive tract, how muscles contract, and how quickly dying cells are replaced.
+Thyroid hormone is an essential hormone for many body functions and the body needs it to survive.

-C cells.
-These special cells of the thyroid make calcitonin, a hormone that participates in calcium metabolism.
+C cells are special thyroid cells that make calcitonin, a hormone involved in calcium metabolism.

 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.
 Thyroid tumors can also be called nodules, and about 90% of all thyroid nodules are benign.

 Types of thyroid cancer

 There are 5 main types of thyroid cancer:

 Papillary thyroid cancer.
 Papillary thyroid cancer develops from follicular cells and usually grow slowly.
 It is the most common type of thyroid cancer.
 It is usually found in 1 lobe.
 About 10% to 20% of papillary thyroid cancer appears in both lobes.
 It is a differentiated thyroid cancer, meaning that the tumor looks similar to normal thyroid tissue under a microscope.
 Papillary thyroid cancer can often spread to lymph nodes.

 Follicular thyroid cancer.
 Follicular thyroid cancer also develops from follicular cells and usually grows slowly.
 Follicular thyroid cancer is also a differentiated thyroid cancer, but it is far less common than papillary thyroid cancer.
 Follicular thyroid cancer rarely spreads to lymph nodes.

 Follicular thyroid cancer and papillary thyroid cancer are the most common differentiated thyroid cancers.
 They are very often curable, especially when found early and in people younger than 50.
 Together, follicular and papillary thyroid cancers make up about 95% of all thyroid cancer.